DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-rainbacani/README.md

 -Tautology- A statement is ALWAYS true
 -Fallacy - Invalid argument.

-#Week 3
+##Week 3
-There are **tools** that can be valid argumaents in propositional logic.
+-There are **tools** that can be valid argumaents in propositional logic.
   - Truth Table (for less variables)
   - Logical equivalences
   - Quantifiers
   - Rules of Inference
--It is now clear to me that the validity of the argument is different from the thruthfulness of a conlusion.
+- It is now clear to me that the validity of the argument is different from the thruthfulness of a conlusion.
--Validity focuses on the structure, while the truthfulness of the conlusion is guranteed if all the premises are true.
+- Validity focuses on the structure, while the truthfulness of the conlusion is guranteed if all the premises are true.
 - Because some arguments have more than two variables, using rules of inference instead of truth tables would help.
 - We can use **rules of inference** as an alternative, the table is shown below: